-Performano e Target Indicator Trigger and Actions (1 st April 2007 - 31 st N March 2021) Nature of performance Significance 40% of total number of 1.
-Amount of housing If the allocated sites have not Permitted on allocated dwellings anticipated development granted been taken up as estimated sites: Units: 639(19%) to be delivered on planning permission on then an investigation into the Completed on allocated allocated sites to be allocated sites as a % of causes will be triggered.
-This sites: Units: 221 (6.5%) - completed by 31st of LDP allocations (units) as will involve an analysis of the March 2017. follows: relationship between planning permissions and completions.
+Target Indicator Trigger and Actions Performance (1 st April 2007 - 31 st March 2022) raiget mulcator Trigger and Actions Nature of performance Significance 40% of total number of 1.
+Amount of housing If the allocated sites have not Permitted on allocated dwellings anticipated development granted been taken up as estimated sites: Units: 651(19%) to be delivered on allocated sites to be planning permission on allocated sites as a % of then an investigation into the causes will be triggered.
+This Completed on allocated sites: Units: 274 (8%) completed by 31st of LDP allocations (units) as will involve an analysis of the March 2017. follows: relationship between planning permissions and completions.

 i.
-At 31st of March 2015, 40% 100% of total number of dwellings ii.
-At 31st of March 2017, anticipated to be 60% delivered on allocated iii.
+At 31st of March 2015, 40% 100% of total number ii.
+At 31st of March 2017, of dwellings anticipated to be 60% delivered on allocated iii.
 At 31st of March 2019, sites to be completed 84% by 31st of March 2022. iv.
 At 31st of March 2021.
 100% 2.
 Amount of housing development completed on allocated sites as a % of LDP allocations (units) as follows: i.
 At 31st of March 2015, 20%

 ii.
-At 31st of March 40% 2017,
+At 31st of March 2017, 40%

 iii.
-At 31st of March 64% 2019,
+At 31st of March 2019, 64%

 iv.
-At 31st of March 88% 2021,
+At 31st of March 2021, 88%

-The percentage of anticipated units on allocated sites has remained the same this year to 19% and whilst the targets were not met for 2020 or are likely to be met for 2022 the increase shows a minor positive step in the right direction.
-The completions figure has risen, with 3 allocated sites being completed (the 3 were developed by Registered Social Landlords (RSLs).
-The poor delivery of allocated sites in general reflects the continuing relatively depressed housing market conditions, low market confidence together with the relatively long lead in time for larger allocated sites, continuing difficulties with development finance and the resulting long term commitment to investment, prior to a developer achieving a financial return.
+The percentage of anticipated units on allocated sites has remained the same this year to 19% and whilst the targets were not met for 2022 or are likely to be met for 2023 the increase shows a minor positive step in the right direction.
+The poor delivery of allocated sites in general reflects the continuing relatively depressed housing market conditions, low market confidence together with the relatively long lead in time for larger allocated sites, continuing difficulties with development finance and the resulting long-term commitment to investment, prior to a developer achieving a financial return.
 Only a limited number of local builders have the ability to venture the scale of development proposed.
 The LPA continues to work with allocated site owners/developers to encourage early preparation for site delivery/land assembly etc. where necessary, however concerns over the size of allocated sites remain.

-The LDP review (and associated evidence such as a Strategic Viability Assessment and an Allocated Site Review which are currently being analysed) need to consider concerns regarding the local construction industry and allocated site size.
+The LDP review (and associated evidence such as a Strategic Viability Assessment and an Allocated Site Review which will be reviewed when replacement plan work begins) need to consider concerns regarding the local construction industry and allocated site size as well as general population decline.